awwx/meteor-wiki/Spark.md

 Spark is intended to be a low-level building block.
 It's the basis for Meteor's templating support, and Meteor developers should never need to know about it or call it.
 You'd use Spark from a Meteor project if you're writing your own templating system (eg, packaging a Handlebars alternative), or if you're doing something fancy and low-level.

+Spark is tested in modern browsers and IE 7+.

 ## Dependencies

 The following Meteor packages are used by Spark:

-* `deps`, Meteor's 75-line dependency tracking system.
+* `deps`, Meteor's tiny dependency tracking kernel.
 Provides the concepts of "current context", "invalidation", and "flushing".

 * `liverange`, a specialized data structure that lets you mark regions in the DOM, track the regions as they move around, walk the region hierarchy, and replace the contents of a region.